matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 This class is to be used in a browser environment to do zkSync-related operations on layer 1.
 This class extends `ethers.providers.JsonRpcSigner` and so supports all the methods available for it.

-The easiest way to construct it is from the `Web3Provider`.
+The easiest way to construct it is from an `Web3Provider` object.

 ```typescript
 import { Web3Provider, Provider, L1Signer } from "zksync-web3";